mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 Illingworth critique's Kafai and Burke's book due to lack of specificity in the game making techniques outlined.
 This is particularly the case in chapter x which explores cultural elements of game making research.
 In recent years the constructionist school has taken care to start to describe cultural elements of learning environments [EVIDENCE].
 Other approaches exist - AT etc .

-## Case Study as example: Digital Braves as a small MoE / 5D project

-Digital Braves was a short project which culminated in a session

-A product of partnership work at university.
-Aligning the potential needs of home educated families with exploration of uncomfortable digital issues.
-It drew on the expertise of the drama department in Manchester Met school of eduction.

-It is worth noting that some families who were not attracted to gaming explicitly took part in the research process.
-Perhaps because of the ethos of the Digital Braves program mitigated fears of working with technology.